NIH-CARD/scRNAseq-pipeline/README.md

 # scMAVERICS

-## single-cell Multiome Analysis using Variational-inference and Enhancer-driven Regulatory-networks to Inform Cell-atlas Structure
+## single-cell Analysis using Variational-inference and to Inform Cell-atlas Structure

 Focus on the analysis, not the processing.